KDE/kio/src/kioworkers/ftp/ProxyTesting.md

 # Proxy Testing

-At the time of writing the slave only supports socks proxies.
+At the time of writing the worker only supports socks proxies.
 To set up a proxy put it in the socks and/or ftp category of the proxy KCM.

 Dante is a fairly nice socks proxy server https://www.inet.no/dante